github/training-kit/downloads/subversion-migration.md

 ---
 layout: cheat-sheet
 title: Transitioning from Subversion to Git and GitHub
 byline: When migrating from Subversion to Git, there's a vocabulary and command set to learn, in addition to the new capabilities only afforded by a DVCS such as Git.
-This cheat sheet aims to help you in your trasition between the classic Subversion technology and the modern use of Git with the GitHub collaboration platform.
+This cheat sheet aims to help you in your transition between the classic Subversion technology and the modern use of Git with the GitHub collaboration platform.
 ---

 # Transitioning from Subversion to Git and GitHub

 When migrating from Subversion to Git, there's a vocabulary and command set to learn, in addition to the new capabilities only afforded by a DVCS such as Git.
-This cheat sheet aims to help you in your trasition between the classic Subversion technology and the modern use of Git with the GitHub collaboration platform.
+This cheat sheet aims to help you in your transition between the classic Subversion technology and the modern use of Git with the GitHub collaboration platform.

 ## Vocabulary